- What are overprotective parents

 A child from an overprotective family is afraid to make mistakes.

-Fearing failure, hurt, or rejection, they are reluctant to get out of their comfort zone to try something new.
+Fearing failure, hurt, or rejection, they are reluctant to leave their comfort zone to try something new.

 The child may shy away from opportunities.
 Instead of navigating hardships and solving problems on their own, these children become dependent on their parents.

-Their unwillingness to spread their wings and fly prevents them from becoming competent individuals13.
+Their unwillingness to spread their wings and fly prevents them from becoming competent individuals.11

 Depression & Psychological Wellbeing

-Children raised by overprotective parenting are more likely to suffer from depression in adolescence14.
+Children raised by overprotective parenting are more likely to suffer from depression in adolescence.12

-Parental overprotection is associated with prescription medication use for depression and the recreational consumption of pain pills in college students15.
+Parental overprotection is associated with prescription medication use for depression and the recreational consumption of pain pills by college students.13

 Low Self-esteem & Self-motivation

-Besides higher occurrence of anxiety and depression, overprotected children also have lower self-esteem and confidence in their ability to solve everyday problems.
+Besides higher occurrences of anxiety and depression, overprotected children also have lower self-esteem and confidence in their ability to solve everyday problems.

-A person’s sense of self or self-esteem is largely based on how other people treat them in interactions16.
+A person’s sense of self or self-esteem is primarily based on how others treat them in interactions.14

-Without the chance to prove to themselves that they can take responsibility, these children cannot take full credit for their accomplishments to develop a sense of autonomy and competence.
+Without the chance to prove that they can take responsibility, these children cannot take full credit for their accomplishments to develop a sense of autonomy and competence.

-As a result, they lack resilience, self-efficacy, and self-motivation that are essential to face the world on their own17.
+As a result, they lack resilience, self-efficacy, and self-motivation, essential to facing the world independently.15

 Bullying Target

-Overprotective parenting is associated with high degrees of bullying experienced by the child in school18,19.
+Overprotective parenting is associated with high degrees of bullying experienced by the child in school.16,17

 Overprotected children are often treated as younger than their age.

-They are infantilized and not allowed to engage in rough play, assertion, exploration, or risk-taking activities necessary to develop conflict management and self-defense skills20.
+They are infantilized and not allowed to engage in rough play, assertion, exploration, or risk-taking activities necessary to develop conflict management and self-defense skills.18

 Indecisive